yuansfer/yuansfer-mobile-sdk-ios/README.md

 <img src="config03.png" />
 </div>

-- You must add the following to the queries schemes allowlist in your app's info.plist:
+- You must add the following to the queries schemes allowlist in your app's info.plist, fixed identifier as 'com.venmo.touch.v2':
 <div align=center>
 <img src="config05.png" />
 </div>